bridge-protocol/bridge-protocol-js/docs/docs/sdk-services-blockchain.md

 ---

 ### publishClaimTransaction()
-Publishes the claim transaction to the blockchain.
-For NEO this signs and publishes the preapproved publish transaction, for Ethereum this publishes the initial unverified claim that would later be approved by Bridge in a separate transaction.
+Publishes the claim transaction to the blockchain (NEO Only).
+This will retrieve the Bridge signed transaction that will need to be dual signed by the owner and then relayed to the node.
 ```
 async publishClaimTransaction(passport, password, wallet, claim, hashOnly, claimPublishId, wait, costOnly)
 ```